Understanding PoE & PoE Switch

 What is a PoE Switch Used for?

 A POE switch is a network switch that has a built-in PoE injection.
-It can connect other network devices as normal, and the switch will detect whether they are PoE-compatible and enable power automatically.
+It can connect to other network devices as normal, and the switch will detect whether they are PoE-compatible and enable power automatically.
 PoE switches are available to suit all applications, ranging from low-cost unmanaged edge switches with a few ports, to complex multi-port rack-mounted units with sophisticated management.
-They can run PoE up to 100 meters from the switch or hub to the NIC, regardless of where the power is injected.
-The limitation is not the power, it’s the Ethernet cabling standards that limit the total length of cabling to 100 meters.
+They can run PoE up to 100 metres from the switch or hub to the NIC, regardless of where the power is injected.
+The limitation is not the power, it’s the Ethernet cabling standards that limit the total length of cabling to 100 metres.

 FS PoE Switch Solution?